2020 Republican National Convention: Relocation of most activity to Washington, D.C.

-The fireworks display was regarded to have been impressive.

 Host committees

 Charlotte

 Charlotte businessman John Lassiter served as the president and CEO of the Charlotte 2020 Host Committee.
 Ned Curran, Doug Lebda, and Walter Price served as co-chairs, and were named to those positions in 2018.

 The host committee appointed Stephanie Batsell as its volunteer coordinator, John Burleson as its communications director, Heather Dodgins as its director of donor engagement, Haley Habenicht as its events manager, Rachel Kelley as its finance director, and Stephanie Speers as its accounting manager.

 The committee released a statement after most of the convention had shifted to Jacksonville criticizing the Republican National Committee for "broken promises".

 The committee originally reported raising $44 million for the convention.
 Due to the majority of the event being shifted away from Charlotte, the Charlotte host committee had millions in leftover funds which it could distribute with few restrictions.
 The committee originally promised in mid-August to give $3.2 million in funds to local nonprofits and community groups.
 However, by October, they had only distributed under $400,000 in funds.